shr3yajaisal/RiboStrike/README.md

   - Final evaluation.
 Evaluate these molecules for toxicity and their ability to interact with DICER (to ensure that they are specific to miR - 21)

+work will be continued after 20th may 2025